-- informing the Enerjisa Ethics Committee if they encounter with a conduct, activity or application which are in breach of the Policy
+- informing the Enerjisa Internal Audit Department if they encounter with a conduct, activity or application which are in breach of the Policy

 The companies from which goods and services are bought and to whom goods and services are sold and Business Partners must comply with the Policy principles and other relevant regulations.
 Relations with persons and institutions failing to comply these conditions shall be terminated.

 5.1 Selection of Companies and Business Partners

 In addition to criteria such as experience, financial performance and technical sufficiency, Senior Management takes into account morality and a positive background in this field during the selection of the companies from which goods and services are bought and to whom goods and services are sold and the Business Partners.
 The companies and the Business Partners which have a negative information with regard to bribery or corruption are not collaborated even if they meet other requirements.
 Responsibility for making necessary research and evaluation within this scope primarily belongs to senior management.
 Internal Audit Department Directorate evaluates in its controls whether such issues are complied with.

 5.2 Reaching Agreement with Companies and Business Partners

 In contracts and agreements to be made with companies and business partners who have positive information and meet other criteria, the following conditions are included:

 - Ensuring full compliance with the principles indicated in the policy and other relevant regulations,

 - Employees' internalizing these principles and acting accordingly,

 - Ensuring its employees to receive trainings about the Policy in certain periods,